TOD-theses/paper-T-RACE/main.typ

 In the attack, the victim interacted with contract to deposit some Ether and lock it with a password.
 We ignore that the password is already public at this step, due to the fact that all transactions and their inputs are public in Ethereum.
 This could be fixed, e.g. by directly submitting `sha3(password)`, without resolving the TOD issue we discuss here.

 Later, the victim tried to withdraw this Ether by creating a transaction that calls `getTransfer` with the password.
 However, in the time between the transaction submission and the inclusion in a block, an attacker saw this transaction and determined that they can perform the Ether withdrawal themselves.
 They copied the transaction data and submitted their own transaction with a higher gas price than the victim transaction.
-The attackers transaction ended up being executed first and withdraw all the Ether.
+The attackers' transaction ended up being executed first and withdraw all the Ether.

-If we map this attack to our intuitive definition above, executing the attackers transaction first results in a higher balance for the attacker while executing the victims transaction first in a higher balance for the victim.
+If we map this attack to our intuitive definition above, executing the attackers' transaction first results in a higher balance for the attacker while executing the victims' transaction first in a higher balance for the victim.
 Therefore, we would have $sigma' != sigma''$.

 === ERC-20 multiple withdrawal <sec:erc-20-multiple-withdrawal>

 As a second example, we explain the ERC-20 multiple withdrawal attack @rahimian_resolving_2019.
 Contracts that implement the ERC-20 token must include an `approve` method @noauthor_erc-20_nodate.
 This method takes as parameters a `spender` and a `value` and allows the `spender` to use `value` tokens from your account.
 For instance, when some account $a$ calls `approve(b, 0x1234)`, then `b` can transfer `0x1234` tokens from $a$ to any other account.
 If the `approve` method is called another time, the currently approved value is overwritten with the new value, regardless of the previous value.

 We illustrate that approvals can be TOD in @tab:erc20-multiple-withdrawal-example.
 In the benign scenario, $b$ spends one token and remains with two tokens that are still approved.
-However, in the attack scenario, $b$ spends 1 token and only afterwrads $a$ approves $b$ to spend three tokens.
+However, in the attack scenario, $b$ spends 1 token and only afterwards $a$ approves $b$ to spend three tokens.
 Therefore, $b$ remains with three tokens that are still approved.

 From the perspective of $a$, they only wanted to allow $b$ to use 3 tokens.
 However, when $b$ reacts to a pending approval, by executing a `transferFrom` before the approval is included in a block, then $b$ is able to use more than 3 tokens in total.
 This happened in the attack scenario, where the `transferFrom` is executed before the second `approve` got included in a block.